rkhullar/multilang-code-scratches/src/main/python/example-lib/readme.md

 ## Objective
 Learn how to create a python library with a go extension.

 ### Practical Use Cases
 #### JWT
 Similar to PyJWT create, decode, sign, and verify tokens using RSA.
 Implementing the core logic in go should be easier than c or c++.
 It should be able to compile for both amd64 and arm64 architectures.

+### Tool Versions
+- python 3.12.1
+- golang 1.21.5

 ### v1
 - [x] define `hello` function in `util.go`